 For quite some time now Google has been trying to encourage webmasters and developers to ensure that their websites are secure by using SSL (Secure Sockets Layer) encryption.
-This is to ensure that the information transfer between desktop or mobile devices and website servers is secure from hackers.
+This is to ensure that the information transfer between a desktop or mobile devices and website servers is secure from hackers.

 Historically, a lot of site owners have chosen not to go down this route because of the added cost.
 Not long ago purchasing and updating SSL Certificates for their sites seemed expensive.
 The Google SSL changes to take effect soon will mean that if your site is not secured your website may be penalised.

-From July rather than telling Chrome users when a website is secure, instead they will make the assumption that all websites have SSL encryption in place.
-The reason they are doing this is to by their own words ‘move towards a more secure web’.
-Basically they want to make sure that your users data isn’t falling in to the wrong hands.
+From July rather than telling Chrome users when a website is secure, instead, they will make the assumption that all websites have SSL encryption in place.
+The reason they are doing this is by their own words to ‘move towards a more secure web’.
+Basically, they want to make sure that your user’s data isn’t falling into the wrong hands.